oxygenbarker/transfer-bdg/README.md

 (b) "[I]f you cannot prove that Santa Claus does not exist, then he must exist.[1]" (c) "If you cannot prove Santa Claus exists, then he must not exist.[1]" "In science, believe should come from positive evidence in support of a claim, not lack of evidence for [OR] against [it].[1]"
+(d) "Despite the fact that the plane is landing in foggy weather, the emission of chemtrails is unmistakable; their existence cannot be denied or explained-away by weather.
+First, the trails are NOT coming from the back of the jet engines.
+Second, the trails are not merely water trailing off the edges of the wings because as the plane passes, in addition to the wing trail emissions, there are clearly SPRAYS coming out of several sections at the rear of the wings in clear addition to any water that may be washing off the wing during landing.
+[13]"

 **17. "Ad Hominem and Tu Quoque[1]"**
 "Literally 'to the man' and 'you also'[...][1]"